sandialabs/wiretap/README.md

 > [!IMPORTANT]
 > By default the listening port will be configured to be the same as the port specified in the `--endpoint IP:port`.
 This can be overwritten using the `--port` argument.
+> If creating an outbound connection, by default the listening port will be configured to be the same as the port specified in the `--outbound-endpoint IP:port`.
+This can be overwritten using the `--sport` argument.

 Following the example in the diagram:
 ```bash